computationalmodelling/nbval/README.md

 http://ipython.org/ipython-doc/stable/development/messaging.html

 ## Execution
-To execute this plugin, you need to execute `py.test` with the `ipynb` flag to differentiate the testing from the usual python files:
+To execute this plugin, you need to execute `py.test` with the `nbval` flag to differentiate the testing from the usual python files:

-    py.test --ipynb
+    py.test --nbval

 This will execute all the `.ipynb` files in the current folder.
 Alternatively, it can be executed:

-    py.test --ipynb my_notebook.ipynb
+    py.test --nbval my_notebook.ipynb

 for an specific notebook.
 If the output lines are going to be sanitized, an extra flag, `--sanitize-with` together with the path to a confguration file with regex expressions, must be passed, i.e.

-    py.test --ipynb my_notebook.ipynb --sanitize-with path/to/my_sanitize_file
+    py.test --nbval my_notebook.ipynb --sanitize-with path/to/my_sanitize_file

 where `my_sanitize_file` has the following structure.